Battletech: Gray Death Legion (Jan 5, 1995 prototype)

 |Download Battletech: Gray Death Legion (Jan 5, 1995 prototype) (info)|

-An early prototype of Battletech - Gray Death Legion for the Sega CD.
+An early prototype of the unreleased Battletech - Gray Death Legion for the Sega CD.

 Contained in this archive is a .bin ISO of Battletech: Gray Death Legion, Documentation on the game's controls and different features (In High and Medium-Resolution), and an MD5 and SFV hash of the ISO.

 My personal apologies on the guerilla-style scans of the provided documentation.
 By the time I had archived the data I hadn't realized that the text on the pages were "bleeding through" each other in the images.